ReduxFlakes/website/src/journey/about.md

   {% endfor %}
 </div>

-### Tools
+### Credits

-> Need to move this to the colophon page

 - [Eleventy](https://www.11ty.dev/) - The SSG I use to build this website, helps on cutting the copy/paste and makes things more consistent (great for someone who is perfectionist).

+#### Icons

-- [Lucide](https://lucide.dev/) - The icons I use across the website.
+- [Lucide](https://lucide.dev/) - The flat icons used across the website.

+The following icons are the ones found in the nav bar and respective menus.

+- Farm Fresh Icons :: Fatcow Web Hosting » CC Attribution 4.0 (https://fatcow.com/free-icons)
+- Koloria Icons Pack :: Graphic Rating (Andy Gongea) » Freeware
+- Sfeers Icons Pack :: emey87 » CC Attribution-Noncommercial-No Derivate 4.0
+- Pixelophilia Icons :: omercetin » CC Attribution-Noncommercial-No Derivate 4.0
+- WooCons :: Janik Baumgartner » GPL

+#### CSS & other code

+- Opacity effect when hovering buttons - Original idea and code of [jbcarreon123](https://jbcarreon123.nekoweb.org/)

+- Zoom effect when hovering buttons - Code of [Daudix](https://daudix.one/)

+- Table of Contents Eleventy filter - Original code of [uncenter](https://github.com/uncenter/eleventy-plugin-toc)

 ## License

-This website content, unless specified, is licensed under [Creative Commons 4.0 DEED](https://creativecommons.org/licenses/by/4.0/deed.en) and it's source code [available on GitHub](https://github.com/ReduxFlakes/website) is licensed under [GPL-2.0 Only](https://www.gnu.org/licenses/old-licenses/gpl-2.0-standalone.html).
+This website content, unless specified, is licensed under [Creative Commons 4.0 DEED](https://creativecommons.org/licenses/by/4.0/deed.en) and it's source code, unless specified, is licensed under [GPL-2.0 Only](https://www.gnu.org/licenses/old-licenses/gpl-2.0-standalone.html).

+<a href="https://github.com/ReduxFlakes/website" class="button">View source code (GitHub)</a>

 ### Attribution

-If you want to reuse a part of content or source code of this website please do add an attribution to it's origin either directly on the code or on a credit section of your website/application where that code was used, below is an example of how this can be done.
+If you want to reuse a part of content or code of this website please do add an attribution to it's origin either directly on the code or on a credit section of your website/application where that code was used, below is an example of how this can be done.

 {% if env.host == "neocities" %}
 {% set website_host = "https://reduxflakes.neocities.org" %}